turboapps/docs/src/server/portal/html5-client.md

 ![HTML5 Client Power](/images/html5-client-power.png)

-### Copy Paste Functionality
+### Copy-Paste Functionality

-Most popular browsers, including Chrome, support direct clipboard copy and paste functionality.
-To enable a seamless copy and paste experience, simply grant clipboard access when prompted by your browser.
-However, please be aware that Safari currently has limited support for this feature and will be coming soon.
+Most popular browsers, including Chrome, support direct clipboard copy-paste functionality.
+To enable a seamless copy-paste experience, simply grant clipboard access when prompted by your browser.
+Note: Safari currently has limited clipboard support, with full functionality planned for a future update.

 The following table describes the supported copy and paste functionality: